robscharf/robscharf.github.io/content/posts/april-28.md

 ## Task 8 - Bypassing Server-side Filtering: File Extensions
-[[#Task 7 - Bypassing Client-side Filtering]] is fairly simple, as local filters can be viewed and analyzed, even if this requires a bit of deobfuscatoin or processing.
+The previous task was fairly simple, as local filters can be viewed and analyzed, even if this requires a bit of deobfuscatoin or processing.
 With Server-side filtering, filters can not be viewed directly, thus requiring more experimentation and testing to determine which payloads are permitted by the server.

 ### Methodology
 #### Evading server-side filters